 Built for Applications Needing Top Precision

 The AR700 offers different sensor options to satisfy a wide variety of environments and applications.
 Different laser powers and optional bandpass filters can be ordered for improving sensor performance in applications with high ambient light or in measuring distances to targets that are radiating, dark or shiny.
-All AR700 sensors come with programmable options for background light elimination, sample priority, and exposure limit controls to improve the sensor’s performance in certain environments.
+All AR700 laser sensors come with programmable options for background light elimination, sample priority, and exposure limit controls to improve the sensor’s performance in certain environments.

 All models in this series have a built-in automatic gain control feature to ensure quality measurement despite variations in target colors.
 The AR700 is commonly used in traditional applications such as thickness, position, and distance measurement, but is most requested in applications that require the upmost accuracy and precision.